vineet664/vidcomppro/README.md

 Deploy your own bot on `heroku`

-`Warning` - There are two different branches available, go to [main](https://github.com/vasusen-code/VIDEOconvertor/tree/main) branch if you need bot for your `personal` needs.
+`Warning` - There are 2 different branches available, go to [main](https://github.com/vineet664/vidcomppro/tree/main) branch if you need bot for your `personal` use.

 `Fork and Click on Deploy in your fork`
 <p><a href="https://heroku.com/deploy"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-black?style=for-the-badge&logo=heroku" width="250""/></a></p>